10 Tips to Increase Mental Toughness

 #7.
 Hang Around Winners

-If your wanting to get great at basketball do you go down to the local playground and go for a pick up game with some first graders?
+If your wanting to get great at basketball do you go down to the local playground for a pick up game with some first graders?
 Or do you go downtown to the courts where the big boys hang out and jump in the game?
 Do you head to the gym on a Friday afternoon or do you head out to the local bar for Miller Time with Joe and the boys?
 To get better – you have to workout with (and hang around) those that are at or above a level you want to be at.
 To get mentally tough you have to do the same.
 Get in an environment where only the tough survive and you will see your mental conditioning rise after the first day.
-Metal sharpens metal.
+Iron sharpens iron.
 So get tough by getting next to those athletes at the next level.

 #8.
 Repeating Affirmations